carson-evans/carson-evans/README.md

 ## 👋 About Me

-I am an undergraduate student at the **University of Massachusetts Boston**, pursuing a Bachelor of Science degree in Computer Science with a concentration in Software Engineering.
+I am an undergraduate student at the **University of Massachusetts Boston**, pursuing a Bachelor of Science degree in Information Technology with a concentration in Business Intelligence.
 My background includes software development, automation, AI, and client support.

-I'm passionate about **Artificial Intelligence** and have experience in **Python**, **Java**, and **C++**, among other languages.

 ---